robwink/davinci_fork/README.md

 [davinci.asu.edu](davinci.asu.edu)

 ## Compiling
-Davinci requries a C compiler.
+Davinci requries a C99 compliant compiler.
 A configuration script has been included to make compilation as straight forward as possible.
 In most instances you should be able to run configure, and then run make:

 	% ./configure
 	% make
 	% make install

+If that doesn't work check [the wiki page](http://davinci.asu.edu/index.php?title=Compiling_Davinci) for OS specific details.

 ## Documentation